 Missing All Teeth

 It typically only takes about four to six implant posts to anchor full dentures to your upper or lower jaw.
-Implant-retained dentures tend to be smaller than traditional ones, leaving more room in your mouth.
+Implant dentures tend to be smaller than traditional ones, leaving more room in your mouth.
 Also, your new teeth will be permanently held firmly in place to prevent slipping at inconvenient times.
 Our dental office uses Prettau Zirconia dental restorations for greater durability and strength.

 Mini Dental Implants

 A mini dental implant is – naturally – far smaller than a normal dental implant.
 It still provides a stable base for dentures, but it’s often far simpler to place.
 In many cases, they can eliminate the need for bone grafting, a step that is often necessary if you want to get traditional implants after bone loss has already occurred.
 They also reduce healing time and require fewer dental office visits.
 Don’t forget to ask if mini dental implants are an option during your consultation.

 The dental implant process is personalized based on your unique needs, so the overall cost will be different for each person.
 On average, the initial cost for dental implants tends to be higher than that of bridges and dentures.
 The trade-off, though, is that with the right maintenance dental implants can easily last for decades, meaning you won’t have to worry about paying for a replacement every 5 to 7 years; in other words, investing in implants can save you money in the long run.